salesforce/apollo/choam/README.md

 ## Finite State Machine Model

 CHOAM is driven from a _Finite State Machine_ model using Tron (another module in Apollo).
 This manifests in the pattern of a leaf action driver in the form of the _CollaboratorContext_.
 This class is used as the _Context_ of the Tron state machines.
-Currently the FSM model has 3 state maps, reprenting the normal operation of the node (Earner), block production (Driven) and the generation of a view (liveness, Genesis generation, and dynamic rotation of view/committee members).
+Currently the FSM model has 4 state maps, reprenting the normal operation of the node (Earner), block production (Driven) and the generation of a view (Reconfiguration) and Genesis bootstrapping.
+The view reconfiguration logic provides dynamic rotation of view/committee members based on random cuts through the underlying context membership rings.

 ## Messaging

 CHOAM uses the ReliableBroadcast layer for distributing blocks produced to the entire group membership.
 Client transactions are submitted to the current members of the group using Point to Point messaging.
-Block production is accomplished with Gossip and is reused for view change consensus as well.
+Block production is accomplished with Ethereal Gossip and is reused for view change and genesis bootstrapping consensus as well.